How I Survived My Country’s Collapse And How Not to Lose Your Mind During COVID-19 Pandemic

 Latest research says that our thoughts create our emotions.
 It is easy to drive ourselves crazy just by watching news too much.
 That is why it is best not to think about anything when you are stressed out.

-Yes, it is important to stay informed about CODID-19.
+Yes, it is important to stay informed about CODID-19 and other things happening.
 Yet, taking breaks from it all is crucial for our sanity.
 Negative thoughts may seem to make a lot of sense now.
 However, they weaken our immune system and can bring more anxiety or trigger depression.